Jurassic: Crustaceans

 The Jurassic was a significant time for the evolution of decapods.
 The first true crabs (Brachyura) are known from the Early Jurassic, with the earliest being Eocarcinus praecursor from the early Pliensbachian of England, which lacked the crab-like morphology (carcinisation) of modern crabs, and Eoprosopon klugi from the late Pliensbachian of Germany, which may belong to the living family Homolodromiidae.
 Most Jurassic crabs are known only from carapace pieces, which makes it difficult to determine their relationships.
 While rare in the Early and Middle Jurassic, crabs became abundant during the Late Jurassic as they expanded from their ancestral silty sea floor habitat into hard substrate habitats like reefs, with crevices in reefs providing refuge from predators.
 Hermit crabs also first appeared during the Jurassic, with the earliest known being Schobertella hoelderi from the late Hettangian of Germany.
 Early hermit crabs are associated with ammonite shells rather than those of gastropods.
 Glypheids, which today are only known from two species, reached their peak diversity during the Jurassic, with around 150 species out of a total fossil record of 250 known from the period.
 Jurassic barnacles were of low diversity compared to present, but several important evolutionary innovations are known, including the first appearances of calcite shelled forms and species with an epiplanktonic mode of life.

 Brachiopods

 Brachiopod diversity declined during the Triassic–Jurassic extinction.
 Spire-bearing brachiopods (Spiriferinida and Athyridida) did not recover their biodiversity, becoming extinct in the TOAE.
 Rhynchonellida and Terebratulida also declined during the Triassic–Jurassic extinction but rebounded during the Early Jurassic; neither clade underwent much morphological variation.
 Brachiopods substantially declined in the Late Jurassic; the causes are poorly understood.
 Proposed reasons include increased predation, competition with bivalves, enhanced bioturbation or increased grazing pressure.

 Bryozoans

 Like the preceding Triassic, bryozoan diversity was relatively low compared to the Paleozoic.
 The vast majority of Jurassic bryozoans are members of Cyclostomatida, which experienced a radiation during the Middle Jurassic, with all Jurassic representatives belonging to the suborders Tubuliporina and Cerioporina.
 Cheilostomata, the dominant group of modern bryozoans, first appeared during the Late Jurassic.

 Molluscs

+Gastropods

+Marine gastropods were significantly affected by the T-J extinction, with around 56% of genera going extinct, with Neritimorpha being particularly strongly effected, while Heterobranchia suffered much lower losses than other groups.
+While present, the diversity of freshwater and land snails was much lower during the Jurassic than in contemporary ecosystems, with the diversity of these groups not reaching levels comparable to modern times until the following Cretaceous.